Top 30+ Celtic Symbols And Their Meanings

 Celtic Bird Symbol

-Birds have earned great respect among the Celts.
-They earned respect for their connection with heaven, freedom, and independence.
-Therefore, in the patterns of Celtic culture, one can also find bird motifs, which contain the idea of the patronage of the sky, the help of the gods to people, the message of their will through the birds.
+Birds were held in high esteem by the Celts.
+They earned respect through their connection to the sky, freedom, and independence.
+Therefore, in the ornaments of the Celtic culture, bird motifs can be found, containing the idea of the patronage of the sky, the help of the gods to people, and the transfer of their will through birds.

 Hare